nosana-ci/docs.nosana.io/docs/nodes/docker-node.md

 nosana-node --help
 ```

-Alternatively you can run the node inside a Docker container:
+Alternatively, you can run the node inside a Docker container:

 ```shell
 docker run \